marinadec/itsmagic/README.md

 Running the code can be done simply by running the whole notebook.
 All the models, data preprocessing and the outputs are listed with all the comments as we go step by step in each notebook.
 Data notebook generates some tables which are used for training in the train notebook.
 No other specific remarks required.

+I additionally train MLP model on Keras and Sequence RNN model on Tensorflow.

 ### ML algorithms used
 - Logistic Regression
 - Random Forest